-The goal of this course is to familiarize you with academic publications on technical systems research in the field of HCI (human-computer interaction).
+The goal of this course is to show you how modern HCI (human-computer interaction) research papers are written, reviewed, and published, which can help you determine whether you want to pursue this career path.
 Here are some logistics that will help us achieve this goal.

 At the end of the quarter, raw point scores are translated into letter grades using the standard letter grade scale.